-During the construction period diesel fuel will be used to power construction equipment and transport a vehicle, which emit air pollutants and greenhouse gases in insignificant quantities.
-Use of firewood shall be restricted in the labor camp, whereas the workers shall be provided LPG for cooking.
+During the construction period, diesel fuel will be used to power construction equipment and transport vehicles, which emit air pollutants and greenhouse gases in insignificant quantities.
+Use of firewood is restricted in the labor camp, whereas the Contractor shall supply LPG for cooking foods to the workers.